Skip to content

 Catalogue code: VA283

-Classic Scottish cartoon strips Oor Wullie and The Broons celebrate 80 hilarious years in 2016 and Royal Mail is marking this mirthful milestone with two limited edition Stamp Sheets presented in specially designed folders dedicated to the world-famous funnies.
+Classic Scottish cartoon strips Oor Wullie and The Broons celebrate 80 hilarious years in 2016 and Royal Mail marked this mirthful milestone with two limited edition Stamp Sheets presented in specially designed folders dedicated to the world-famous funnies.

 The Sheets, produced in collaboration with strip publishers DC Thomson & Co.
 Ltd, are released in a limited edition of 10,000 on 8 March.
 Each Sheet contains imagery of the characters set fittingly next to ten First Class Scottish Saltire stamps, as well as renowned sayings synonymous with the cartoons that first appeared in the Sunday Post newspaper on 8 March 1936.